John L. McClellan: U.S. Senate

 In 1977, McClellan was one of five Democrats to vote against the nomination of F. Ray Marshall as United States Secretary of Labor.

 Personal life

 McClellan's second wife died of spinal meningitis in 1935 and his son Max died of the same disease in 1943 while serving in Africa during World War II.
 His son, John L. Jr., died in 1949 in an automobile accident, and his son James H. died in a plane crash in 1958.
 Both men were members of the Xi chapter of Kappa Sigma fraternity at the University of Arkansas.
 To honor their two fallen brothers, the Chapter initiated Senator McClellan into Kappa Sigma in 1965.

 McClellan died in his sleep on November 28, 1977, in Little Rock, Arkansas, following surgery to implant a pacemaker.
 He was buried at Roselawn Memorial Park in Little Rock.
 A VA Hospital in Little Rock is named in his honor.
+A chapter of the Delta Theta Phi Law Fraternity at the University of Arkansas at Little Rock Bowen School of Law is named in his honor.
 Ouachita Baptist University is the repository for his official papers.